sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [SAP AI Core SDK]]

 Edit the command with your SAP AI Core credentials.
-Please add the suffixes to the values of `base_url` and `auth_url` as shown in the below.
-Execute the following command.
+Please add the suffixes to the values of `base_url` and `auth_url` as shown in the code snippet below.
+Execute the command.

 ```PYTHON
 # Load Library